rikluost/sdr_ofdm_dataset_v1/README.md

 ### Transmission

-Figure 1 below shows the shape of the TTI-block, which is 128 subcarriers in frequency domain, where of 101 are modulated.
-Pilot positions are marked in green.
-This in the code context is called OFDM-mask.
+Figure 1 illustrates the structure of the OFDM Transmission Time Interval (TTI) block, comprising 128 frequency-domain subcarriers, of which 101 are modulated.
+The remaining subcarriers—including the DC component (unmodulated)—are not used for data transmission.
+In the time-domain dimension, each TTI consists of 14 OFDM symbols, as shown in the visualization.
+Pilot subcarrier positions, essential for channel estimation, are highlighted in green.
+Within the provided code context, this representation is referred to as the "OFDM-mask."

 ![alt text](https://github.com/rikluost/sdr_ofdm_dataset_v1/blob/main/pics/OFDM_blockmask.png)

 Fig 1.
 Visualization of the TTI structure.
 (Purple: unmodulated, green: pilots, yellow: DC)

-The OFDM-mask is then populated with known pilot symbols.
-Figure 2 illustrates an OFDM block ready for transmission.
+The OFDM-mask is populated with known pilot symbols and the modulated bitstream.
+Figure 2 visualizes an OFDM block fully prepared and ready for transmission, indicating both modulated and unmodulated subcarriers, DC, and embedded pilots within the structure.

 ![alt text](https://github.com/rikluost/sdr_ofdm_dataset_v1/blob/main/pics/OFDM_blockmod.png)

 Fig 2.
 Visualization of fully populated TTI.

-After transforming the populated TTI with IFFT, the data is normalized to suite the SDR radio.
-Figure 3 shows the Power Spectral Density (PSD) of the signal.
+After populating the TTI and applying the Inverse Fast Fourier Transform (IFFT), the resulting time-domain data is normalized to meet the requirements of the SDR hardware.
+Figure 3 displays the Power Spectral Density (PSD) of the normalized transmit signal, illustrating the spectral characteristics of the transmitted OFDM waveform.

 ![alt text](https://github.com/rikluost/sdr_ofdm_dataset_v1/blob/main/pics/PSD_TX.png)